Twins vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 - The Twins have played as the underdog in five of their past 10 games and have gone 2-3 in those contests.

-- When it comes to the total, the Twins and their foes are 2-6-2 in their previous 10 contests.
+- In their previous 10 games with a total, the Twins and their opponents have combined to exceed the over/under on two occasions.

-- The Twins' previous 10 matchups have not had a spread posted by bookmakers.
+- The past 10 Twins contests have not had a runline posted by oddsmakers.

 Twins Betting Records & Stats

-- The Twins have won in two of the five contests they have been named as odds-on underdogs this year.
+- The Twins have come away with two wins in the six contests they have been listed as the underdogs in this season.

-- Minnesota is 2-2 this season when entering a game as the underdog by +110 or more on the moneyline.
+- Minnesota has played as an underdog of +135 or more once this season and won that game.

-- The moneyline set for this matchup implies the Twins have a 47.6% chance of coming away with a victory in the contest.
+- Oddsmakers have implied with the moneyline set for this matchup that the Twins have a 42.6% chance of pulling out a win.

 - The Twins have yet play a game with a spread this season.